 I am a freelance journalist and the editor of What We Didn’t Expect: Personal Stories of Premature Birth (Melville House, Nov.
 2020).
-I live with my family, our cat, and a growing collection of unusual plants in Washington, D.C.
+I live with my husband, son, cat, dog, and a growing collection of unusual plants in the Washington, D.C., area.

 My work is represented by Eric Smith at P.S.
 Literary Agency.

 As a freelance journalist, I have reported from every inhabited continent.